sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 but the puma was not caught.
 <u>It is disturbing(烦扰的) to think that</u> a dangerous wild animal is still <u>at large</u>(在逃的) in the quiet countryside.

+### Expressions

+- spot sb. doing sth.
+- feel obliged to do sth.
+- a trail of
+- cling to sb./sth.
+- sth. convinced sb. that + 句⼦
+- sb. was/were convinced that + 句⼦
+- It is disturbing to think that + 句⼦
+- at large
+- be found in
+- take sth. seriously
+- sth. proved adj.
+- sb. confirmed that + 句⼦
+- claim to have done sth.
+- find sb. doing sth.
+- go on

 ## 02 Thirteen Equals One

-Our vicar is always raising money for one cause or another, but he has never managed to get enough money to have the church clock repaired.
+Our vicar(牧师) is always <u>raising money</u>(筹钱) <u>for one cause or another</u>,
+but he has never managed to get enough money to have the church clock repaired.
-The big clock which used to strike the hours day and night was damaged many years ago and has been silent ever since.
+The big clock (which used to strike the hours day and night) was damaged many years ago and has been silent ever since.
-One night, however, our vicar woke up with a start:the clock was striking the hours!
+One night, however, our vicar <u>woke up with a start</u>: the clock was striking the hours!
 Looking at his watch, he saw that it was one o'clock, but the bell struck thirteen times before it stopped.
-Armed with a torch, the vicar went up into the clock tower to see what was going on.
+<u>Armed with a torch</u>(手电筒), the vicar went up into the clock tower to see <u>what was going on</u>.
-In the torchlight, he caught sight of a figure whom he immediately recognized as Bill Wilkins, our local grocer.
+In the torchlight, he <u>caught sight of a figure</u>(人影) whom he immediately recognized as Bill Wilkins, our local grocer(杂货商).
 'Whatever are you doing up here Bill?' asked the vicar in surprise.
 'I'm trying to repair the bell, ' answered Bill.
 'I've been coming up here night after night for weeks now.
-You see, I was hoping to give you a surprise.'
+You see, I <u>was hoping</u> to give you a surprise.'
 'You certainly did give me a surprise!' said the vicar.
-'You've probably woken up everyone in the village as well.
+'You've probably woken up everyone in the village <u>as well</u>.
-Still, I'm glad the bell is working again.'
+Still, <u>I'm glad</u> the bell is working again.'
 'That's the trouble, vicar, 'answered Bill.
-'It's working all right, but I'm afraid that at one o'clock it will strike thirteen times and there's nothing I can do about it.'
+'It's working all right, but I'm afraid that at one o'clock it will strike thirteen times and <u>there's nothing I can do about it</u>.'
 'We'll get used to that, Bill, 'said the vicar.
 'Thirteen is not as good as one, but it's better than nothing.
 Now let's go downstairs and have a cup of tea.'

+### Expressions

+- be equal to sth. 胜任
+- for one cause or another 因为诸多原因
+- wake up with a start 惊醒
+- catch sight of sb./sth. 瞥见
+- get enough money to do sth. 有足够的钱做某事
+- sb. be armed with sth. 某人装备某物
+- recognize A as B
+- give sb. a surprise
+- What’s going on?
+- I’m glad that + 句⼦
+- get used to sth. 习惯
+- be always doing sth.  be+doing: 与always连⽤时，表示频率过⾼，令说话者⼼烦，⽣厌(⾮绝地)。常⽤肯定。

+### whatever

+ever here is not necessary in the sentence but is added to emphasize the speaker's surprise/astonishment/anger/irritation/dismay.
+It has the same meaning as on earth/in the world.

+### do/does/did 表强调

+肯定句表强调: 确实(v.换原型)

+### was/were doing 表礼貌

+I was hoping to give you a surprise.

+过去时态，⽤于现在/将来，更加有礼貌

+We can use the past continuous to make sentences and requests seem more polite.
+This is because they sound less de nite, more temporary and more gentle.

 ## 03 An Unknown Goddess

-Some time ago, an interesting discovery was made by archaeologists on the Aegean island of Kea.
+Some time ago, an interesting discovery was made by archaeologists(考古学家) on the Aegean island of Kea.
-An American team explored a temple which stands in an ancient city on the promontory of Ayia Irini.
+An American team explored a temple (which stands in an ancient city <u>on the promontory</u>(海角) of Ayia Irini).
-The city at one time must have been prosperous, for it enjoyed a high level of civilization.
+The city at one time must have been prosperous(繁荣的), for it enjoyed a high level of civilization(文明).
-Houses -- often three storeys high -- were built of stone.
+Houses -- often three stories(楼层) high -- were built of stone.
-They had large rooms with beautifully decorated walls.
+They had large rooms with beautifully decorated(装饰的) walls.
-The city was even equipped with a drainage system, for a great many clay pipes were found beneath the narrow streets.
+The city <u>was even equipped with</u> a <u>drainage system</u>(排水系统), for a great many clay(泥土) pipes were found beneath(在…之下) the narrow(狭窄的) streets.
-The temple which the archaeologists explored was used as a place of worship from the fifteenth century B.C. until Roman times.
+The temple (which the archaeologists explored) <u>was used as</u> a place of worship(崇拜) from the fifteenth century B.C. until Roman times.
-In the most sacred room of the temple, clay fragments of fifteen statues were found.
+In the most sacred(神圣的) room of the temple, clay fragments(碎片) of fifteen statues were found.
 Each of these represented a goddess and had, at one time, been painted.
-The body of one statue was found among remains dating from the 15th century B.C.
+The body of one statue was found among remains <u>dating from</u> the 15th century B.C.
-Its missing head happened to be among remains of the fifth century B.C.
+Its missing head <u>happened to</u> be among remains of the fifth century B.C.
-This head must have been found in Classical times and carefully preserved.
+This head must have been found in <u>Classical times</u>(古典时期) and carefully preserved.
 It was very old and precious even then.
-When the archaeologists reconstructed the fragments, they were amazed to find that the goddess turned out to be a very modern-looking woman.
+When the archaeologists reconstructed the fragments, they <u>were amazed to find that</u> the goddess <u>turned out to</u> be a very modern-looking woman.
-She stood three feet high and her hands rested on her hips.
+She stood three feet high and her hands rested on her hips(臀部).
-She was wearing a full-length skirt which swept the ground.
+She was wearing a full-length skirt (which swept(sweep) the ground).
-Despite her great age, she was very graceful indeed, but, so far, the archaeologists have been unable to discover her identity.
+Despite her great age, she was very graceful indeed(确实), but, so far, the archaeologists have been unable to discover her identity.

+### Expressions

+- a is/was used as a place of

+- worship…

+- on a/the promontory

+- drainage system

+- sacred room/temple/place

+- have a rest

+- identity card

+- sb. make a (adj.) discovery of sth. 发现

+- a be equipped with b  a配备b

+- equip sb. with sth.

+- be used as

+- date from... 追溯到

+- date back to... 追溯到

+- happen to do 碰巧

+- be amazed to find that + 句⼦

+- turn out to be… 结果是，证明是

+- despite/ despite the fact that...

-## 04 The Double Life of Alfred Bloggs
+- ## 04 The Double Life of Alfred Bloggs

 These days, people who do manual work often receive far more money than people who work in offices.